amfl/dotfiles/notes.md

 ## vsftpd

 vsftpd is happier when users have a valid shell.
 Adding `/bin/false` to `/etc/shells` will prevent login via ssh, but allow vsftpd to work.

+## Git

+### Push huge commits

+https sometimes has issues with massive commits.
+Use ssh protocol instead.
+First make a key

+    ssh-keygen -t rsa -C "$your_email"

+Then upload the public key at `~/.ssh/id_rsa.pub` to remote repo.

+Works over ssh

+    git@git.domain.com:group/project.git

+To use a non-standard port, we need to explicitly specify ssh protocol:

+    ssh://git@git.domain.com:766/group/project.git

+If absolutely hugenormous, we can use `trickle` to limit bandwidth so we don't choke the rest of the system

+    trickle -s -u 20 git push -u origin master

+Will run trickle in standalone mode and limit to 20KB/s.